-Nature is the best way to nurture young people with Learning Disabilities
+Nature is one of the best ways to nurture young people with Learning Disabilities or Autism

 We would like to thank Enjoolata for funding this programme and One Garden for their support.